Parameter Invariance Analysis of Moment Equations Using Dulmage-Mendelsohn Decomposition: Problem Formulation

-\begin{problem} \textit{ For a given chemical reaction network $\Gamma$ and a reaction species $R_k$ to be perturbed, assume that Assumption \ref{assm: moment} holds.
+\begin{problem} \textit{ For a given chemical reaction network $\Gamma$ and one of the reaction species $R_k$, assume that Assumption \ref{assm: moment} holds.
 Define the variation of the parameter associated with the reaction species $R_k$ around $\bm{\theta}$ by

 where $\bm{\delta}_k$ is the $k$-th standard basis of $\mathbb{R}^m$ with the $k$-th entry being 1 and the others being 0.
 Under this parameter variation, find a set of invariant stationary moments

 } \end{problem}